SkylineEC/MyArsenal/README.md

-# Some Useful Python Scripts
+# Some Useful Python Scripts for Dataset

 The scripts inside are suitable for converting bdd100k datasets to voc format